Smoke Bomb Safety Guide: How to Use Them Safely

 Before any event with children present, walk them through what will happen so the sudden appearance of colored smoke does not frighten them.
 Young children especially may find the visual startling if unprepared.

 For gender reveal smoke bombs, the reveal moment is often the first time children at the event see smoke grenades.
 Brief them in advance so the moment reads as exciting rather than alarming.
+Our complete gender reveal guide covers the full sequence.

 Pregnant Individuals